btipton-ds/triMesh/README.md

 ### Installing

-Clone the repository
+1 Clone the repository
-Launch VS 2019 (2017 shuould work also) - get the community edition if you don't have a copy Skip the entry screen using the 'without code' option Open the project
+2 Launch VS 2019 (2017 shuould work also) - get the community edition if you don't have a copy
+3 Skip the entry screen using the 'without code' option
+4 Open the project
-Choose makefile project and select the root CMakeLists.txt
+5 Choose makefile project and select the root CMakeLists.txt

 Build the libraries you need.

 ## Running the tests

 Compile the enerMeshTest target and run it.

-### Break down into end to end tests

 I am an advocate of minimal low level testing and extensive automated workflow testing.
 Such tests don't exist at the time of this writing.